 I learned a great deal about the tumultuous life of Lucius Bunyan Compton during my three years at Eliada Homes.
 In his youth he was a rascal and ne’er-do-well, spending his days smoking tobacco and drinking bootleg whiskey.
 After he was saved at 20 years old, he spent the rest of his life helping the unfortunate children he called “the last, the lost, and the least,” and established an orphanage and a rescue home in Asheville, North Carolina.
-When asked how he had found salvation, he cited the influence of his father Miles Calvin Compton, the man he credited with helping to shape his life and prepare him for the adversities of his glorious yet difficult journey.
+When later asked how he found salvation, he cited the influence of his father Miles Calvin Compton, the man he credited with helping to prepare him for the adversities of his glorious, yet difficult journey.

-But I always wondered about his father, that sturdy, pious mountain evangelist from Haywood County – a stolid one dimensional figure in the annals of his son’s amazing life.
+But I always wondered about his father, that sturdy, pious mountain evangelist from Haywood County – a stolid one dimensional figure from the annals of his son’s amazing life.
 Who were his people, and how did he end up in Western North Carolina?
-His son’s biography that Miles struggled mightily to provide for his wife Elizabeth and their large family.
-Miles was barely able to support their children on his meager earnings.
+His son’s biography stated that Miles struggled to provide for his wife Elizabeth and their large family, barely able to support their six children on his meager earnings.
 Lucius wrote about a youth filled with sharp hunger, bone chilling cold, and a shortage of sturdy shoes and warm clothing for the brutal Appalachian winters.
 But the rest?
 I was stumped.
 And then fate smiled upon me.

 In 2001 Stewart Humphrey, the President and CEO of Eliada Homes, requested that I attend the funeral of Nettie McElrath, the niece of L.B.
 Compton.
 It was at the service in West Asheville that I met Ann Casey, Nettie’s daughter and Compton’s grand niece.
 When I asked her about Miles Calvin Compton, she agreed to show me a family newsletter from 1976 that provided details about his untold story.